Computational-Plant-Science/pycyapi/README.md

   path: /iplant/home/username/directory
 ```

-To push a local file or the contents of a local directory to iRODS (the local path will be substituted for `$OUTPUT` when the workflow's `command` is executed):
+To push a local file or the contents of a local directory to the Data Store (the local path will be substituted for `$OUTPUT` when the workflow's `command` is executed):

 ```yaml
 output: